Wavelet penalized likelihood estimation in generalized functional models: Algorithm and simulation study

 \subsubsection{Example 3: Poisson distribution}

 In Example 3, we consider a Poisson distribution: $y_i\sim\mathcal P(\mu_i)$ with $\mu_i=\exp(\eta_i)$.
-Observations of a simulated data sample are represented in Figure~\ref{obs_gplm_poisson}.
-The results for this example are summarized in Table~\ref{tab:table_poisson}.
+Observations of a simulated data sample are represented in Figure~\ref{fig:obs_gplm_poisson}.

-\figs{obs_gplm_poisson}{16cm}{An example of the observations obtained on a simulation in Example 3, with the function {\it Sinus} in Figure(a), the function {\it Blocs} in Figure (b) and the function {\it Pics} in Figure (c).}
+Wavelets procedure with a Poisson distribution is highly instable.
+This is due to the fact that the inverse link function in this model is exponential.
+If an observation has a high value, the inverse link transform will explode.
+The wavelets procedure will detect this as a high frequency element in the functional part.
+Due to the numerical limitations of the software this phenomenon can return infinite values, even if they should be thresholded at the next step.
+As a consequence, we modify the algorithm by imposing the values returned by the inverse link and the variance functions to be reasonable.
+With kernel or splines based procedure this problem does not occur since they sufficiently smooth the data.

-Similarly to what was done in Example 2, we also simulate data sets with similar SNRs with a Gaussian distribution, in order to be able to compare the qualities of the estimates to a given reference.
-Results obtained in a Gaussian case are given in Table~\ref{tab:table_gaussian_poisson}.
+The results for this example are summarized in Table~\ref{tab:table_poisson} and the boxplots of the squared errors indexes are given respectively for the linear regressor, the functional component and the global estimation for $\eta$ in Figure~\ref{fig:boxplot_poisson}.
+Even without considering the boundaries of the observation plan to avoid boundaries effects, we obtain similar values.
+In particular, this is the case for the kernel estimators with Speckman algorithm.

-The quality of estimation seems good, even if lower than in the Gaussian distribution framework.
-Like for the Binomial distribution, each step of the {\it backfitting} algorithm is solved by Fisher-scoring.
-Consequently, the time of calculation is higher than in the Gaussian model.
-Like with the Binomial distribution, the lowest qualities are observed when the mean of iteration numbers is high.
-Clearly, the fact that the mean of iteration numbers is more than 4400, with still a maximum at 5000, means that the algorithm often would have need more iterations to get stabilized.
-Thus the quality should probably be better with more iterations.
+It is possible that the very bad quality indexes for the kernel estimators with Speckman algorithm are due to non robustness and could be avoid by forcing the inverse link function to be reasonable, as it was done for wavelets estimators.
+Yet this was not implemented.
+The fact we artificially bound the inverse link function can moreover introduce bias.

-\figs{gplm_poisson}{16cm}{An example of estimation of the nonparametric part in Example 3, with the function {\it Sinus} in Figure (a), the function {\it Blocs} in Figure (b) and the function {\it Pics} in Figure (c).}
+Wavelets based estimation in the Poisson model are less performant than splines ones, as it can be seen in Table~\ref{tab:table_poisson} and in Figure~\ref{fig:boxplot_poisson}.
+In particular the estimation of the linear part when the functional part is the {\it Heavisine} signal has a high Mean Squared Error.
+For the {\it Doppler} and the {\it Bumps} test functions, the wavelets estimates have a quality more comparable with splines based estimators, even if lower.
+And comparing to kernel procedures, especially the one with Speckman algorithm, they give more stable results.
+Nevertheless splines based estimators and overall with the backfitting algorithm lead to the best quality indexes.

-Figure~\ref{gplm_poisson} gives an example of the estimation of the functional part obtained.
-One can see that visually the quality is satisfying.
-Note that one cannot compare with the Binomial case because of the difference in SNRs.
+Figure~\ref{fig:gplm_poisson} gives an example of the estimation of the functional part obtained.
+The visual approximation is not very good and if the global forms of the functions are retrieved, some peaks could lead to bad interpretations in a real data application